Logiqx/gps-guides/devices/motion/lcd/README.md

 ### Tips

+- Turn on a few minutes prior to sailing.
 - Be sure to update the time zone (via the settings) when clocks change.
   - This only affects filenames and times reported by the internal webserver.
   - Logging will always use UTC timestamps.